andrewx101/particle_tracking/README.md

 Click “Clear tracks” to clear the tracks data and the plotted trajectories in the figure.

+If the `Stage motion canceling` is checked, common motion of all particles were canceled.
+The corrected tracks are shown in the image instead of the raw ones.

 ### Save outputs into files
 Click "Save data" button and a number of files will be saved under the same path of the opened files.